elixir-ecto/myxql/MARIAEX_COMPATIBILITY.md

 Queries:

-  * Mariaex.query/4 function defaults to using binary protocol (prepared statements) and if that fails (some statements are not preparable), it falls back to the text protocol.
+  * Mariaex.query/4 function uses `query_type: nil` option to try executing binary query and if that fails, fallback to using a text query.
+MyXQL uses `query_type: :binary_then_text` for that instead.

-    MyXQL.query/4 defaults to binary protocol as well but does not have fallback to text protocol.
+    Mariaex defaults to `query_type: nil`, MyXQL defaults to `query_type: :binary`.

   * MyXQL does not support `BIT`, `ENUM`, `SET` and geometry types